Year A: Fifth Sunday of Lent

 Discussion Questions:

-2. Where have you experienced moments of death and resurrection in your life?
+- How would you describe different moments of resurrection in your life?

 Biblical Context